QTI-TH/kifit/README.md

-# QISS
+# kifit

-QISS is a library for Quantum Isotope Shift Spectroscopy fitting.
+Kifit is a library for Quantum Isotope Shift Spectroscopy fitting.

 #### Code roadmap